Bootstrap test procedure for variance components in nonlinear mixed effects models in the presence of nuisance parameters and a singular Fisher Information Matrix: Introduction

 \section{Introduction}

 Mixed effects models are a powerful statistical tool to model longitudinal studies with repeated measurements or data with an underlying unknown latent structure as hierarchical data.
-There are many fields of applications, e.g. pharmacokinetic-pharmacodynamic \cite{bonate2011}, medicine \cite{brown2015}, agriculture \cite{zhou2022}, ecology \cite{bolker2009}, psychology \cite{meteyard2020} or educational and social sciences \cite{gordon2019}.
+There are many fields of applications, e.g. pharmacokinetic-pharmacodynamic \citep{bonate2011}, medicine \citep{brown2015}, agriculture \citep{zhou2022}, ecology \citep{bolker2009}, psychology \citep{meteyard2020} or educational and social sciences \citep{gordon2019}.
 These models allow to take into account two types of variabilities, between different individuals in a population and between several measurements made on the same individual, also called inter and intra variabilities.
-These are modeled by two types of effects: on the one hand, random effects that vary from one individual to another, and on the other hand, fixed effects, common to all individuals in the population (see \cite{pinheiro2006mixed}, \cite{davidian2017nonlinear}).
+These are modeled by two types of effects: on the one hand, random effects that vary from one individual to another, and on the other hand, fixed effects, common to all individuals in the population \citep{pinheiro2006mixed,davidian2017nonlinear}.

-From a modeling point of view, being able to distinguish among all effects those that can be modeled as fixed effects would allow to reduce the number of model parameters.
-This would also help to better identify the processes that are at the origin of the variability observed in the population.
+From a modeling point of view, being able to distinguish among all effects those that can be modeled as fixed effects would allow one to reduce the number of model parameters.
+This would also help to better identify the processes that are the cause of the variability observed in the population.
 Two main approaches have been developed to tackle this task.
 On the one hand, some authors suggested methods based on variable selection, using a Bayesian procedure as in \cite{chen2003random} or a penalized likelihood approach as in \cite{ibrahim2011fixed} or \cite{groll2014variable}.
 Specific selection criteria for mixed-effects models were also developed by \cite{vaida2005conditional,gurka2006selecting} and \cite{delattre2014note}.
 On the other hand, other authors focused on hypothesis testing for the nullity of some variance components of the random effects.
-Such a test is equivalent to comparing two nested models, and standard tools to address this question include the likelihood ratio, the score and the Wald tests statistics \cite{van2000asymptotic}.
-However two issues arise when testing the nullity of variance components, that prevent from using the usual asymptotic results of \cite{wilks}.
-The first issue results from the true value of the variance parameter lying on the boundary of the parameter space, while the second is due to the singularity of the Fisher information matrix.